-- Blockchain and bitcoin are the same thing: I would have hoped we’d moved on from this one, but apparently not.
+I would have hoped we’d moved on from this one, but apparently not.
 Bitcoin is one use case for blockchain.
 Bitcoin is a currency, blockchain, a mutual distributed ledger (MDL), is the technology that underpins Bitcoin (and potentially lots of other use cases).
 It is a way of enabling, recording and acting immutably upon transactions between two or more parties with no need for a single central record keeper.

-- You can always trust a blockchain transaction: Blockchain is not inherently trustworthy.
+Blockchain is not inherently trustworthy.
 Blockchain depends on a number of parties, who are themselves not directly involved in the transaction, to validate each transaction.
 In essence to say ‘yes I agree that person one and person two did a thing together as described here’.
 Bitcoin works by distributing this approval over 1,000s if not 100,000s of people.
 Individually you’ve no idea who the individuals are and why you might trust them.
 In aggregate and with the right incentives the system as a whole is trustworthy.
 In some examples of private blockchain you might have only have three people on the blockchain, two doing the transaction and one person validating the transaction.
 If this third party is untrustworthy then you can’t trust the transaction and no amount of blockchain can fix this.

-- Smart-contracts will make blockchain the new internet: Smart databases are a really interesting use case for blockchain.
+Smart databases are a really interesting use case for blockchain.
 Imagine an insurance policy that automatically pays in the event of a flood by using weather and flood data feeds.
 There is definitely potential here but you have to remember that it’s not always quite as simple as you might think.
 Assuming you’ve got your blockchain set up and nicely distributed.
 You can surely trust it to autotrigger claims?
 Well I suppose yes you can.
 But wait a minute, in the flooding example you’re relying entirely on one single datafeed to trigger the claim.
 So you’ve gone from having a beautifully distributed blockchain with lots of parties validating it to relying entirely on one data-feed.
 Suddenly you’ve gone back to the issue of single central trusted authorities again.

 As I said at the start this is a journey and not just for me.
 Everyone is learning what the technology is capable of and more importantly the commercial value it can provide.
 I look forward to seeing what happens over the next year.
 What we can be sure of is the world will have moved on a huge amount.